trevorcousins/PSMCplus/README.md

 `python /home/<user>/PSMCplus/PSMCplus.py -in <infile> -D <D> -o <outprefix> -decode -decode_downsample <decode_downsize> | tee <logfile.txt>`

 The argument `-decode` tells PSMC+ to decode the HMM, as opposed to inferring the $N_e$ parameters.
 The decoding file is large - you can reduce disc space by saving the posterior probabilities only at every X base pairs with the `-decode_downsample` argument, where `X = b*decode_downsize` (`b` is the genomic binsize, see above or Advanced).
 For example, if `b=100` and you want to save every the posterior every 10kb, you should do `-decode_downsample 100` (as `b*decode_downsample = 100*100 = 10000`).
-I recommend that when decoding you provide the command line with the inferred inverse coalescence rate parameters, as assuming an incorrect demography can induces bias.
+I recommend that when decoding you provide the command line with the inferred inverse coalescence rate parameters, as assuming an incorrect demography can induce bias.
 See `-lambda_A_fg` in the Advanced section for more information.
 See the [Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for an example.

-For the output file, the first row is the position, and the remaining rows are the probability of coalescing in each time window (which is set by the `-D` flag), with the first row being the most recent and the last row the most ancient.
-The time windows are in coalescent units (scale with `2*N_0*gen`), and the boundaries are detailed in the comment at the top of the file.
+For the output file, the first row is the position, and the remaining rows are the probability of coalescing in each time window (of which there are `D`), with the first row being the most recent and the last row the most ancient.
+The time windows are in coalescent units (scale to years with `2*N_0*gen`), and the boundaries are detailed in the comment at the top of the file.
 See the [Inference Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for parsing this file.

-Note that if you want *extremely* fast decoding of pairwise coalescence times, the current state of the art is Regev Schweiger's `gamma-smc` ([paper](https://genome.cshlp.org/content/33/7/1023/suppl/DC1) [code](https://github.com/regevs/gamma_smc)).
+Note that if you want *extremely* fast decoding of pairwise coalescence times, the current state of the art method is Regev Schweiger's `gamma-smc` ([paper](https://genome.cshlp.org/content/33/7/1023/suppl/DC1) [code](https://github.com/regevs/gamma_smc)).

 # Advanced

 Here is a more in depth explanation of the hyperparameters for PSMC+.
-Quick preliminaries: PSMC+ works in coalescent units, so uses `theta` and `rho`. theta is the scaled mutation rate and is equal to `4*N*mu` where `mu` is the rate per generation per base; `rho` is the scaled recombination rate and is equal to `4*N*r` where `r` is the rate per generation per neighbouring base pairs.
-The inferred parameters are scaled to time in years by a user-provided mu and generation time, and to real units of `N` also by `mu`.
+Quick preliminaries: PSMC+ works in coalescent units, so uses `theta` and `rho`. `theta` is the scaled mutation rate and is equal to `4*N*mu` where `mu` is the rate per generation per base; `rho` is the scaled recombination rate and is equal to `4*N*r` where `r` is the rate per generation per neighbouring base pairs.
+In the previous sentence, `N` is the "long-term effective population size" and can be thought of as the mean of changes in population size over time.
+The inferred parameters are scaled to time in years by a user-provided mutation rate per base pair per generation (`mu`) and generation time (`gen`), and to real units of `N` also by `mu`.

--D
+-D<br>
 The number of discrete time intervals.

 Default behaviour is to use `D=32`.

--o
+-o<br>
 The output prefix (if inferring $N_e$), or the output file (if decoding).

 If you are inferring $N_e$, and you set `-o /home/<user>/PSMC+_inference/Ne_` then the file describing the inferred parameters will be saved to `/home/<user>/PSMC+_inference/Ne_final_parameters`.
 Default behaviour is to save to the current working directory.
 If you are decoding and you set `-o /home/<user>/PSMC+_inference/TMRCA.txt.gz`, then the matrix of posterior distributions will be saved to `/home/<user>/PSMC+_inference/TMRCA.txt.gz`.
 You must give this argument if decoding.

--theta
+-theta<br>
 The scaled mutation rate, `theta = 4*N*mu`.

 Default behaviour is to calculate this from the data with theta=number_hets/(sequence_length-number_masked_bases).
 It is not subsequently updated as part of the expectation-maximisation (EM) algorithm.
 Usage: if you instead want to give a particular value of theta, e.g. 0.001, you can do:
 `python /home/<user>/PSMCplus/PSMCplus.py -in <infiles> -D <D> -b <b> -its <its> -o <outprefix> -theta 0.001 | tee <logfile>`

--mu_over_rho_ratio
+-mu_over_rho_ratio <br>
 The ratio of the mutation rate to the recombination rate (this parameter should really be called "theta_over_rho_ratio").

 If you know the ratio of the mutation to recombination rate, then the starting value of rho is `rho=theta/mu_over_rho_ratio`.